RagnarokResearchLab/ragnarokresearchlab.github.io/docs/file-formats/GR2.md

 It's been reported that other games may use more segments (unverified claim), but in RO there are always six.

+### Data Tracks

+Oodle-0 compressed segments consist of multiple data tracks, which are defined by the start and end offset, as well as certain compressor settings.
+The range (`from` and `to`) is defined in the segment header, while compression parameters and inputs for the arithmetic decoder can be found at the start of each compressed segment.
+More research is needed on these parameters.

 ## See also

 Here's a few resources that might help with understanding the Oodle decompression: